imboss96/ecommerce/PASSWORD_RESET_SETUP.md

 # Password Reset Implementation Guide

 ## Overview
-Your Shopki application now has a complete password reset flow that allows users to reset their password using Firebase authentication.
+Your Aruviah application now has a complete password reset flow that allows users to reset their password using Firebase authentication.

 ## Components Created